Verlio-H/urclfortran/README.md

 urclfortran currently performs no preprocessing.
 In other words, the file extension is ignored and .F90 is equivalent to .f90.

+Tests can be ran using bats (https://github.com/bats-core/bats-core) with the test.bats script (must be ran from root of repository).
+These tests assume the presence of bash environment.

 # Support
 Currently, this compiler supports a very very limited set of functionality.
 Don't expect most fortran code to be functional.
+An idea of the current supported set of features can be found by looking at the tests.
+In the future, support tables will likely be made.